MathLee/ICNet-for-RGBD-SOD/README.md

 # ICNet-for-RGBD-SOD
-   This project provides the code and results for 'ICNet: Information Conversion Network for RGB-D Based Salient Object Detection', TIP 2020.
+   This project provides the codes and results for 'ICNet: Information Conversion Network for RGB-D Based Salient Object Detection', TIP 2020.
 [Paper link](https://ieeexplore.ieee.org/document/9024241).

 # Saliency maps and Measure results on 8 Datasets